 How far in advance can I book?

-The summer timetable change, which is due to take place in mid-June, may prevent you from booking some journeys as far in advance as usual.
-Please see our article summer train timetable changes 2017 for specific rail operator details.
+Seasonal timetable changes, which is due to take place in June and December, may prevent you from booking some journeys as far in advance as usual.

 IN THIS ARTICLE

 ||3 months with seasonal variation|